AdobeDocs/commerce-operations.en/help/upgrade/upgrade-compatibility-tool/run.md

 >[!NOTE]
 >
->The `<dir>` value is the directory where your [!DNL Adobe Commerce] instance is located.
+>The `<dir>` value is the directory where your Adobe Commerce instance is located.

-The `-m` option allows the [!DNL Upgrade Compatibility Tool] to analyze each specific module independently to avoid encountering two modules with the same name in your [!DNL Adobe Commerce] instance.
+The `-m` option allows the [!DNL Upgrade Compatibility Tool] to analyze each specific module independently to avoid encountering two modules with the same name in your Adobe Commerce instance.

 This command option also allows the [!DNL Upgrade Compatibility Tool] to analyze a folder containing several modules: